stahta01/MC6809/README.md

 ## Links

-* [E64](https://github.com/elmerucr/E64) - A virtual computer system inspired by the Commodore 64 using an mc6809 cpu and implementing some Amiga 500 and Atari ST technology.
+* [lime](https://github.com/elmerucr/lime) - A virtual computer system that draws inspiration from computing platforms such as the Commodore 64, the Atari ST and the Nintendo Gameboy.
-* [lib65ce02](https://github.com/elmerucr/lib65ce02) - CSG65CE02 emulator written in C.
 * [Moira](https://github.com/dirkwhoffmann/Moira) - Motorola 68000 cpu emulator written in C++ by Dirk W. Hoffmann.
 * [vAmiga](https://dirkwhoffmann.github.io/vAmiga/) - An Amiga 500, 1000, or 2000 on your Apple Macintosh by Dirk W. Hoffmann.
 * [vasm](http://sun.hasenbraten.de/vasm/) - A portable and retargetable assembler.